nixworks/public/news/2010/06/19/index.md

 ##### Turkish Army
 ### [10 Turkish soldiers are killed during clashes with Kurdish rebels on the border of Turkey and Iraq, in Semdinli township of Hakkari province and in the Gediktepe-Tekeli region. ](/news/2010/06/19/10-turkish-soldiers-are-killed-during-clashes-with-kurdish-rebels-on-the-border-of-turkey-and-iraq-in-aemdinli-township-of-hakkac-ri-provin.md)
-_Context: Gediktepe-Tekeli, Hakkari province, Iraq, Kurdish, Semdinli, Turkish, Turkish Army_
+_Context: Gediktepe-Tekeli, Hakkari province, Iraq, Kurdish, Semdinli, Turkey, Turkish Army_

 ##### Crown Princess Victoria
 ### [Sweden's Crown Princess Victoria marries Daniel Westling; Westling becomes Duke of Vastergotland. ](/news/2010/06/19/sweden-s-crown-princess-victoria-marries-daniel-westling-westling-becomes-duke-of-va-stergaptland.md)